Date of Graduation

 The project was designed to provide a sample curriculum and lesson plans to be used in a non-credit course than transitions unauthorized Latina/os in California from adult school to community college.
 The materials were developed based on research on the gradual release of responsibility model and Krashen’s theory of second language acquisition.
 The course has three objectives: to inform students about the resources available at community colleges, to assist them in the application process, and to create peer-peer and peer-teacher relationships through collaborative learning.

 Price, Amanda C., "Beyond Access to Education: Using Collaborative Learning to Promote Agency in Unauthorized Latinos Entering Community College" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 272.